 I slowly walked up the hill towards the two men, whom I could easily call my friends if it wasn’t for the desire to strangle them whenever I saw their faces.
 Grass blades broke as my trouser legs brushed them, dew in the form of ice sang crunching tunes as my feet changed their temporal forms.
 The slope was an easy trek, and quickly I found myself facing their backs.

 We had a game.
-We would agree on meeting somewhere and we would try to surprise the other, scare them with a sneaky greeting.
+We would agree on meeting somewhere and we would try to surprise the other, scare character-design them with a sneaky greeting.
 And what was the prize for such a ridiculous contest?
-A steaming hot bowl of broth, with slices of several meats, and potatoes, lots of potatoes.
+A steaming hot bowl of broth, with slices of several types of meat, and potatoes, lots of potatoes.
 I silently moved behind them, but the moment I was about to make my move the taller of the two turned around.